Baaghi (1990 film): Plot

 When Saajan is finally able to introduce Kaajal to his parents, they — not surprisingly — reject the idea of his marrying a girl from a brothel, even if she was taken there against her will and is from a respectable family.
 Since Saajan's father, Col. Sood, was already angry with his son for refusing to follow family tradition to join the Indian army, this is the last straw.
 Saajan is kicked out of his house.
 He becomes, in his own words, a rebel, a word which is repeated several times in the movie.
-Since Kaajal is already rebelling against Jaggu, because she believes in love, they are now both "rebels for love."
+Since Kaajal is already rebelling against Jaggu because she believes in love, they are now both "rebels for love."
 Saajan's college friends help Kaajal escape the brothel and flee to Ooty, near where her grandparents live.
-But just as they are about to be married with Kaajal's grandparents' consent, if not Saajan's father's, the police arrive and take them back to Bombay, where they claim he's wanted for kidnapping "Paro".
+But just as they are about to be married with Kaajal's grandparents' consent, the police arrive and take them back to Bombay, where they claim he's wanted for kidnapping "Paro."

 Saajan's father, on hearing of his heroics fighting Dhanraj's men to rescue Kaajal, has a newfound respect for his son, who had previously been a lazy drifter.
 With the help of Saajan's friends, Col. Sood finds his son outside Jaggu's brothel.
 There the "police" (who are actually working for Dhanraj) have returned Saajan and Kaajal to Dhanraj, who is preparing to punish them for her leaving the brothel.
 The intervention of Leelabai on Kaajal's behalf leads to yet another fight, with several people switching alliances.